The Dragon in World Mythology and Culture

 About the Book

 This book introduces dragon myths and legends from around the world by following human culture’s shared evolutionary past via language, folklore, the arts, and commerce.
-Dragons in folklore, literature, and pop culture are analyzed from Eastern and Western perspectives, leading to an analysis of dragons in today’s popular culture and media.
+Dragons in folklore, literature, and pop culture are analyzed from Eastern and Western perspectives, leading to a dual analysis of dragons in today’s popular culture and media.
 While other books on the topic have focused primarily on classical sources, or on cataloging various dragon tales in general, this work identifies the subtle yet profound ways in which the dragon figure or related motifs have slyly entered into our collective psyche as participants in the modern, interconnected world.

 About the Author(s)